-This year we are fortunate to have Kate Golder and Holly Muenchow as tutors for the course.
-Kate will be holding drop-in hours at a time to be announced.
-Holly will be available as an LTC one-on-one tutor.
+This year we are fortunate to have Jue Wang as a tutor for the course.
+Jue will be holding dropin hours from 7-9pm on Wed. nights.
 If you are having trouble with the course, you can request a one-on-one tutor from the Learning and Teaching Center (LTC).
 This service is confidential and free of charge; please take advantage of it if you would like some extra help!
 Contact me or LTC for more information about this service.